 Here are the average costs of qualified premiums for Illinois families (Age 40) with children under 26 years old:

 A married couple with three children

-There are less expensive options to consider if you are low-income or only need certain types of coverage.
+There are less expensive options to consider if you only need certain types of coverage.
 For example, non-qualified insurance has much lower premiums that can cover the whole family.